Lang Community Partners

 Women in Need

-Through a partnership with Women in Need, Lang students in Urban Studies, Culture and Media, Theater, and Psychology come face-to-face with the issues of urban homelessness and hunger in courses and field experiences at shelters and soup kitchens across the New York City's five boroughs.
+Through a partnership with Women in Need, Lang students come face-to-face with the issues of urban homelessness and hunger in courses and field experiences at shelters and soup kitchens in New York City's five boroughs.

-Through these partnerships with the Museum at Eldridge Street, Henry Street Settlement, Lower East Side Tenement Museum Lang students explore the Lower East Side's rich history in Civic Engagement courses, internships and independent research projects.
+Through a partnership with the Museum at Eldridge Street, Lang students explore the Lower East Side's rich history in Civic Engagement courses, internships, and independent research projects.

 University Institutional Memberships and Affiliations